 Even with all these benefits, problems can arise when it’s time to move cross country, or embark on a long distance journey or vacation.
 We at Med Transport Center love our pets, we know the great support they can provide, and how stressful it would be to leave them behind, even if it’s just for a shorter period of time.

 Companions for Long Distance Travel

 In most cases we allow pets, friends, and family to travel along in the transport.
-Both the MED Cruiser and MED Coach have plenty of room.
+The MED Coach have plenty of room.
 Smaller pets travel best in crates.
 Larger pets should be fitted with a collar and leash.
 We make sure that everyone is as safe and content as can be.

 Our medically equipped vehicles pick up at your home, hospice, or other location of your choice, and bring you where you and your pet need to be.
 Two professional drivers and a registered nurse make the journey quick, safe, and pleasant.